cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Updated the messageBox and started sending log messages to it.
+Then some general code cleanup
+* Change the default log level to debug.
+Use the info level more carefully.
 * Worked on Playlists, Playlist switching, and many various small things.
 * There are many inconsistencies in the various methods.
 Even within the same method various behaviours can vary.
 One version of webview autoloads while the other does not, etc.
 * 🤬 Rewrote the Log Viewer for the third time.